ebreton/ghost-in-a-shell/README.md

 * or leverage the power of [traefik](https://traefik.io) and have multiple ghosts on a **per-path basis** (see section below)
     > e.g.: `NAME=yet-another make qa`.
 Head to <http://localhost/yet-another>

+By the way, you would like to run an old version of Ghost ? `GHOST_VERSION=x.x.x make qa` will do this for you.
+You can use whatever version is available on [docker hub](https://hub.docker.com/_/ghost)

 If you are worried with your data, be at rest: a local folder is created within path _./instances_, for every blog you create, named from $NAME variable.
 Stopping and restarting a blog with the same name will keep using the local data.

 ## Installation and usage

 Command | Description | Remarks
 ---------|----------|---------